-Building on Amsterdam’s rich musical historyOn 17 June, the celebrated maker of musical instruments Gibson will open a brand-new office on the tenth floor the multifunctional A’DAM Toren complex.
+Building on Amsterdam’s rich musical historyOn 17 June, the celebrated maker of musical instruments, Gibson, will open a brand-new office on the tenth floor of the multifunctional A’DAM Toren complex.

 A’DAM Toren a music and creative hubGibson will have many creative neighbours in the A’DAM tower, such as the music agency Massive Music and the dance behemoth ID&T, as well as a wide range of newer music-industry startups.